Kurukshetra

 With us, nothing is far!

-A. Kurukshetra is renowned as the battlefield of the Mahabharata, the epic war between the Pandavas and Kauravas.
-It's also where Lord Krishna delivered the Bhagavad Gita to Arjuna.
-The city is a major pilgrimage site, attracting visitors for its sacred lakes, temples, and historical landmarks rooted in Vedic history.
+Kurukshetra is famous as the legendary battlefield of the Mahabharata, where Lord Krishna delivered the Bhagavad Gita to Arjuna.
+It is a major pilgrimage site known for its historical, spiritual, and cultural significance.

-A. Yes, parts of Kurukshetra still have distinct reddish soil, believed by many locals and pilgrims to be coloured by the bloodshed of the Mahabharata war.
-While it’s more symbolic than scientific, the red soil adds to the city's mythical aura.
+Yes, parts of Kurukshetra still have red soil, believed by many to be symbolic of the Mahabharata war.
+However, the color can vary based on the region and natural soil composition.

 Download Adotrip App Or Simply Subscribe To Get Exclusive Offers On Flights, Hotels, Buses And More